SemEval/SemEval2025/schedule.md

 Online poster sessions will be held on Gather.

 All in-person activities will be held in Hall M2.
-Oral sessions and invited talk will also be streamed on Zoom. <strong>CONFIRM POSTER SESSIONS LOCATION</strong>
+Oral sessions and invited talk will also be streamed on Zoom.

 ### Thursday, July 31st

 <strong>09:00-09:30 Welcome and Introduction to SemEval</strong>: by Workshop Chairs

-<strong>09:30-10:30 Invited Talk, [Emily Allaway](https://emilyallaway.github.io/): TITLE OF THE TALK </strong>
+<strong>09:30-10:30 Invited Talk, [Emily Allaway](https://emilyallaway.github.io/): TBA </strong>

 <em>10:30-11:00 Coffee break</em>